PrestaShop/docs/development/coding-standards/_index.md

 ```

 ## TypeScript
-Starting on {{< minver v="1.7.9" >}}, most of `admin-dev/themes/new-theme/js` files have been migrated to TypeScript.
+Most of `admin-dev/themes/new-theme/js` files are using TypeScript.
 This provide a better maintainability by using types on most of our classes and functions.

 You are able to get global types in the `admin-dev/themes/new-theme/js/types` folder and some types library are imported from npm using the `@types` namespace and automatically imported by TypeScript.